 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-You shouldn’t avoid financing a car through a dealership so much as you should avoid only applying through a dealership.
-Dealers often have the opportunity to make a profit by increasing the annual percentage rate (APR) on customers’ auto loans.
+Car dealers want you to finance through them because they often have the opportunity to make a profit by increasing the annual percentage rate (APR) on customers’ auto loans.
 But they also have relationships with multiple lenders and car manufacturers.
 One application at the dealership means you could receive many options, including manufacturer incentives.
-In other words, don’t count out the dealer — instead, use the dealership finance office to your advantage.
+In other words, don’t count out the dealer — instead, use dealership financing to your advantage.
 Here’s how.

 When you submit an auto loan application form at a dealership, the dealer sends your application to finance companies it partners with, typically large lenders and local credit unions.
-The lenders send responses back to the dealership where a finance manager views them and presents the auto loan options to you.
-The thing is, as the middleman, the dealer likely will present the best option for them, not you.
+The lenders send responses back to the dealership where a finance manager views them and presents an offer to you.
+The thing is, as the middleman, the dealer likely will show the best option for them, not you.